1970 Folwell Ave

 - B. S. Clemson University, Horticulture

-Dr. Meyer joined the Horticultural Science faculty in 1994 and has primarily an Extension, teaching and research appointment.
-Her research interests include native and ornamental grasses and sedges, especially Miscanthus, Schizachyrium, Pennisetum and Carex pensylvanica.
+Dr. Meyer joined the Horticultural Science faculty in 1994 and had primarily an Extension and research appointment.
+She transitioned to emeritus faculty status as of 2021.
+Her research interests include native and ornamental grasses and sedges, especially Miscanthus, Schizachyrium, Pennisetum and Sporobolus.
 She has studied the propagation and production of grasses including cold hardiness, and low maintenance sustainable landscaping.
-Blue Heaven is a patented little bluestem, (Schizachyrium), she released in 2007.
-She also conducts research on alternative low maintenance turfgrasses.
-She has studied Miscanthus and where it has escaped in the United States, especially in national parks, and authored the website entitled Miscanthus: Ornamental and Invasive Grass.
+Blue Heaven® is a patented little bluestem, she released in 2006 and Golden Sunset® is a patented yellow prairie grass she released in 2021.
+Dr. Meyer has studied Miscanthus and where it has escaped in the United States, especially in national parks, and authored the website entitled Miscanthus: Ornamental and Invasive Grass.
 She is the author of Ornamental Grasses for Cold Climates, which can be purchased from the Minnesota Landscape Arboretum.

 Projects completed by Meyer's Master's Masters of Professional Studies in Horticulture include:

 Public Gardens of Minnesota

 Online learning is equally as effective as traditional classroom training for Master gardeners

 Dr. Meyer works with Extension Educators, along with the Education and Marketing staff at the Minnesota Landscape Arboretum, in teaching about sustainable landscapes using grasses.
 Sarah Elliot, a former Water Resources graduate student working with Dr. Meyer, measured the effect of the Arboretum’s rain garden (.pdf) and has published information on the rain garden and runoff model at the Arboretum (.pdf).